 Once visitors have added items to their cart, you should consider personalizing your upselling and cross-selling strategies—here are a few tips on how to do that.

-Recommending products to users based on their behavior is a basic best practice.
+Recommending products to users based on their behavior is a basic website personalization best practice.

 But you can also get more creative, like cross-selling specific products based on cart value or cart content.